someonera/foodswipe/README.md

 ## Connecting a PostgreSQL database

 Uses a PostgreSQL database.
 Set up a local postgreSQL database called foodswipe.
-Provide your PostrgreSQL USERNAME in a .env at the root of /foodswipe-backend (see env.example).
+Provide your PostrgreSQL USERNAME in a .env in /foodswipe-backend/src.env.e (see env.example).